benchmarkstudios/wc-category-locker/readme.txt

 4. Add product category page in the admin area.

 == Changelog ==
+= 1.0.1 =
+* Fixed issue where users were not able to remove plugin if they didn't have WooCommerce plugin installed.

 = 1.0 =
 * First release.

 == Upgrade Notice ==
+= 1.0.1 =
+* Fixed issue where users were not able to remove plugin if they didn't have WooCommerce plugin installed.

 = 1.0 =
 * First release.